peace0phmind/peace0phmind.github.io/content/posts/202211/05-what-to-do-if-my-network-fails-to-train.md

 ### Learning Rate Scheduling
 - Learning Rate Decay
-  - As the training goes, we are closer to the destination, so we reduce the learning rate.
+  - After the training goes, we are closer to the destination, so we reduce the learning rate.
 - Warm Up
   - Increase and then decrease?
   - [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385)